 Chain-of-thought asks the AI to detail its reasoning before giving its final answer.
 This technique considerably improves results on complex problems.

-Without the "step by step", the AI might make mistakes trying to calculate directly.
-With this instruction, it breaks down the problem and arrives at the correct result: 85 × 0.80 = 68 euros, then 68 × 0.90 = 61.20 euros.
+Without the "step by step," the AI might get it wrong by trying to calculate directly.
+With this instruction, it breaks down the problem and arrives at the right answer: $85 x 0.80 = $68, then $68 x 0.90 = $61.20.

 4. Role prompting — Activating expertise

-5. Self-consistency — Triangulating responses
+5. Self-consistency — Triangulating answers

 When to use it: strategic decisions, diagnostics, analyses where there's no single obvious answer.